Trends and climate

 Would you consider your national data protection laws to be ahead or behind of the international curve?

 Under Swiss law, data protection and data privacy are considered constitutional rights.
 Compliance with the respective provisions is crucial for all undertakings processing personal data.
-As a rule, Swiss legislation provides a data protection level that is similar to that under the EU Data Protection Directive.
-In certain respects, Swiss data protection law clearly goes beyond EU law – in particular, as regards the protection of data pertaining to legal entities.
+With the entry into force of the EU General Data Protection Regulation (GDPR), Swiss law is no longer as closely aligned with EU data protection law as was the case under the EU Data Protection Directive.
+Nonetheless, in certain respects, Swiss data protection law clearly goes beyond EU law – in particular, as regards the protection of data pertaining to legal entities.
 However, particularly with respect to cybersecurity legislation, Switzerland is less advanced than other European countries.

 Are any changes to existing data protection legislation proposed or expected in the near future?

 The Data Protection Act is currently under revision.
 A major objective of the reform is to enable Switzerland to access the revised Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data of the Council of Europe (Convention 108), which is also under further revision.
-In addition, a closer alignment with EU data protection regulations is envisaged (in particular, in view of the recently approved EU General Data Protection Regulation).
+In addition, a closer alignment with GDPR is envisaged.
 Among its key goals, the reform seeks to strengthen the position of the data protection and information commissioner and improve the enforcement mechanisms.

 What legislation governs the collection, storage and use of personal data?